 Mary of Blois was the youngest daughter of Stephen of Blois and his wife, Matilda of Boulogne, herself the granddaughter of St Margaret, queen of Scotland.
 Mary was born in Blois, France around 1136.
-She was destined for the cloister from an early age and, while still a young girl, was placed in a convent at Stratford, Middlesex, with some nuns from St Sulpice in Rennes.
+She was destined for the cloister from an early age and, while still a young girl, was placed in a convent at St Sulpice in Rennes.

 Mary’s lineage and the quirks of fate, however, meant that Mary’s peaceful convent life would be violently cut short.